 Training at another Dojo:

-Karate competition is seen as the 'glamour' side of Karate, and competitors, especially those who become successful, will become 'role-models' and can have a marked influence on the behaviour of others, particularly young and immature students, and therefore have a special responsibility to exhibit exemplary behaviour with regard to dress, sportsmanship, and general behaviour both on and off the competition area.
+For all intents and purposes, the Competition Arena should be treated as the Dojo.
+Karate competition is seen as the 'glamour' side of Karate, and competitors, especially those who become successful, will become 'role-models' and can have a marked influence on the behaviour of others and therefore they have a special responsibility to exhibit exemplary behaviour with regard to etiquette, sportsmanship, fairness, respect and honour when both winning and losing.